 This deposit money will be placed into a separate escrow account by the closing agent and applied.
 Appraisal and home inspection fees will also be paid in advance – these costs are generally $550 for appraisal and $500 for the home inspection.
 Home inspections are not always required, but always a good idea.

 Depending on the seller’s concessions you negotiate, or the appraisal value, you can often receive the advance money you paid (deposit on contract, appraisal fee, home inspection fee) back at closing!

-If you have questions about this topic or the proper way to structure your purchase contact, please contact us by calling ph: 800-691-8826 or just submit the Quick Contact form found on this page.
+If you have questions about this topic or the proper way to structure your purchase contract, please connect with us by calling ph: 800-743-7556 or just submit the Quick Contact Form found on this page.